-Services that are covered for you What you must pay when you get these services Certain drugs and biologicals that you can't give yourself Please refer to Medicare Part B Prescription Drugs in this document.
-Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
+Services that are covered for you What you must pay when you get these services • Medical supplies such as splints and casts Please refer to the 'Outpatient diagnostic tests and therapeutic services and supplies' section in this benefits chart for applicable cost-sharing.
+Certain drugs and biologicals that you can't give yourself Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
 If you are not sure if you are an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!
-This fact sheet is available on the Web at https://www.medicare.gov/sites/default/files/2021-10/11435-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+This fact sheet is available on the Web at https://es.medicare.gov/publications/11435-Medicare-Hospital-Benefits.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.
+Please refer to the 'Medicare Part B prescription drugs' section in this benefits chart for applicable cost-sharing.

-Outpatient mental health care Covered services include: Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, licensed professional counselor (LPC), licensed marriage and family therapist (LMFT), nurse practitioner (NP), physician assistant (PA), or other Medicare-qualified mental health care professional as allowed under applicable state laws.
-Services provided by a psychiatrist Deductible applies.
-20% coinsurance for each Medicare-covered Individual Session.
-20% coinsurance for each Medicare-covered Group Session.
-You pay these amounts until you reach the out-of-pocket maximum.
+Services that are covered for you What you must pay when you get these services Outpatient mental health care Covered services include: Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, licensed professional counselor (LPC), licensed marriage and family therapist (LMFT), nurse practitioner (NP), physician assistant (PA), or other Medicare-qualified mental health care professional as allowed under applicable state laws. • Services provided by a psychiatrist (Individual sessions) 20% coinsurance You pay these amounts until you reach the out-of- pocket maximum. • Services provided by a psychiatrist (Group sessions) 20% coinsurance You pay these amounts until you reach the out-of- pocket maximum. • Services provided by other mental health care providers (Individual sessions) \$20 copayment You pay these amounts until you reach the out-of- pocket maximum. • Services provided by other mental health care providers (Group sessions) \$10 copayment You pay these amounts until you reach the out-of- pocket maximum.

-Services that are covered for you What you must pay when you get these services Services provided by other mental health care providers \$20 copayment for each Medicare-covered Individual Session. \$10 copayment for each Medicare-covered Group Session.
-You pay these amounts until you reach the out-of-pocket maximum.
-Outpatient rehabilitation services Covered services include: physical therapy, occupational therapy, and speech language therapy.
+Services that are covered for you What you must pay when you get these services Outpatient rehabilitation services Covered services include: physical therapy, occupational therapy, and speech language therapy.
 Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).
-Services provided by a physical therapist or speech language therapist \$0 copayment for each Medicare-covered service.
-Prior authorization may be required.
+Services provided by a physical therapist or speech language therapist \$0 copayment Prior authorization may be required.
+Please contact the plan for additional details. • Services provided by an occupational therapist \$0 copayment Prior authorization may be required.
 Please contact the plan for additional details.
-Services provided by an occupational therapist \$0 copayment for each Medicare-covered service.
-Prior authorization may be required.
-Please contact the plan for additional details.
-Outpatient substance abuse services \$30 copayment for each Medicare-covered Individual You are covered for treatment of substance abuse, as covered by Original Medicare.
-Session. \$30 copayment for each Medicare-covered Group Session.
-You pay these amounts until you reach the out-of-pocket maximum.
+Outpatient substance use disorder services You are covered for treatment of substance abuse, as covered by Original Medicare.
+Individual sessions \$30 copayment You pay these amounts until you reach the out-of- pocket maximum.
+Prior authorization is required.
+Group sessions \$30 copayment You pay these amounts until you reach the out-of- pocket maximum.
 Prior authorization is required.